-Volunteers with medical/nursing training (2 year onward) are welcome to join this project.
+Volunteers in Nepal, with medical / nursing training (2 year onward) are welcome to join this project.
 You will be assigned to a local registered medical professional/staff (trainer).
 To participate in a medical mission you must submit a copy of your certifications, or letter from the medical/nursing school confirming enrollment.

 You will be able to rotate through different departments at a Children and Women’s hospital including.
 For in-patient care there are more than 50 beds.
 Hospital provides the following specialist treatment on daily basis i.e. 24 hours emergency, ICU, NICU, Pediatric medicine and surgery, Neo natal service, Obstetrics and Gynecology, orthopedic, Eye, ENT, Dermatology, Ophthalmology, General medicine, Dental, Ultrasonography, pathology, radiology, vaccination, pharmacy service, etc.